MostafaLabib6/Interrogative-Word-Classifier-BERT-based-model-using-SQuAD-2.0/README.md

 I started with the BERT-base pretrained model [bert-base-uncased](https://huggingface.co/bert-base-uncased) and fine-tune it . as a benchmark I used the implemented pretrained and fine-tuned model from ***Hugging Face***, named as [BertForSequenceClassification](https://huggingface.co/docs/transformers/model_doc/bert#transformers.BertForSequenceClassification).

-for simplification my code run on 8 questions only and 4 as batch size.
+For Simplification my code run on 8 questions only with 4 as batch size.

 Note: My solution is implemented in PyTorch .
 For running the notebooks, I used the Google Colab with its GPU.